Photo: Jules Verne Times Two / Wikimedia Commons

 Lisbon’s Hotel Revolution

-Lisbon’s hotel landscape has transformed dramatically since 2015 — the combination of the city’s extraordinary rise as a European tourism destination (from a mid-tier destination to one of Europe’s top 5 cities in a decade), the extraordinary heritage building stock (the extraordinary azulejo-tiled palaces and townhouses of the historic neighborhoods), and the extraordinary investment in luxury hospitality have produced some of the finest urban boutique hotels in Europe.
+Lisbon’s hotel landscape has transformed dramatically since 2015.
+The city’s rapid rise as a European tourism destination (from a mid-tier destination to one of Europe’s top 5 cities in a decade), its remarkable heritage building stock (the azulejo-tiled palaces and townhouses of the historic neighborhoods), and heavy investment in luxury hospitality have together produced some of the best urban boutique hotels in Europe.

 Bairro Alto and Chiado — The Preferred Center